jesse-r-s-hines/wdio-obsidian-service/packages/wdio-obsidian-service/README.md

 - a specific version string like "1.7.7"
 - "latest": run the latest non-beta Obsidian version
 - "latest-beta": run the latest beta Obsidian version (or latest is there is no current beta)
-    - To download Obsidian beta versions you'll need have an Obsidian Insiders account and either set the `OBSIDIAN_EMAIL` and `OBSIDIAN_PASSWORD` env vars (`.env` is supported) or pre-download the Obsidian beta with  `npx obsidian-launcher download -v latest-beta`.
+    - To download Obsidian beta versions you'll need to have an Obsidian Insiders account and either set the `OBSIDIAN_EMAIL` and `OBSIDIAN_PASSWORD` env vars (`.env` file is supported) or pre-download the Obsidian beta with  `npx obsidian-launcher download -v latest-beta`.
 - "earliest": run the `minAppVersion` set in your plugin's `manifest.json`

 To set the installer version use `'wdio:obsidianOptions'.installerVersion`.
 It can be set to one of: